-Taking stock of Week 4 in the Pac-12.
+Taking stock of the fourth week of games in the Pac-12.

 Team of the week: It's premature to say we're back to 2008-09, when Oregon and Oregon State played the Civil War for a Rose Bowl berth, but both teams made big statements over the weekend.
 The Ducks' 49-0 win over No. 22 Arizona announced them as a national title contender, albeit of the early-season variety, while the Beavers' 27-20 win at UCLA announced their return to relevance and the national polls.

 Best game: The Beavers' win over UCLA was a well-played game with plenty of momentum swings.
 It was far more about the Beavers going on the road and taking a win than the Bruins giving one away at home.

 Biggest play: For three quarters, Colorado's visit to Washington State was just sloppy football between teams that clearly have some work to do to get into the Pac-12 picture.
 Still, it appeared our preconceptions would hold -- Washington State was superior to woeful Colorado -- even as the Buffaloes came storming back from a 31-14 fourth-quarter hole.
 But on fourth-and-4 with nine seconds left, Buffs quarterback Jordan Webb simply ran up the middle untouched on a quarterback draw for the winning score after the PAT.
 In terms of monumental games, this one won't rate highly this season.
 But if Buffaloes coach Jon Embree gets things turned around in Boulder, it might be retrospectively imbued with a transformative glow.